HandsOnDataViz/book/docs/HandsOnDataViz.md

 Note: For a more extensive collection of chart types and use cases, see the [Financial Times Visual Vocabulary](https://ft.com/vocabulary).

-TODO above: improve and standardize chart images, improve colors, aspect ratio; redo range chart
+TODO above: ILYA improve and standardize chart images, improve colors, aspect ratio

 Chart Design Principles
 -----------------------